JAlcocerT/JAlcocerT/content/blog/dev-powerbi.md

 ---

+## Conclusions

+**A Power BI semantic model** is a logical layer that represents business-ready data prepared for reporting and visualization.

+It sits between the raw data sources and the reports or dashboards, acting as a translator that simplifies complex data by defining tables, relationships, calculations, and business-friendly terms to create a consistent, reusable source of truth.

+This model typically includes:

+- Multiple related tables organized in a way (often a star schema) that supports efficient querying.
+- Defined relationships between tables to connect relevant data points logically.
+- Calculations and metrics created with DAX (Data Analysis Expressions) that encode business rules and logic.
+- Business-friendly names and structures to hide technical complexities from end users.

+By doing this, the semantic model enables both technical and non-technical users to interact with data easily, making it possible to build reports and dashboards without deep knowledge of underlying databases.
+It also improves data governance, consistency of metrics across the organization, and speeds up time-to-insight.

+In practice, a Power BI semantic model can be created in Power BI Desktop and published to Power BI Service, where it serves as the foundational dataset supporting all analytics and visualization activities.
+It can connect to imported data or use live connections to external data sources and can incorporate security features like row-level security.

+In summary, the Power BI semantic model is the curated, transformed, and structured data layer that enables meaningful, consistent, and performant business intelligence reporting and self-service analytics.

+Your understanding of Power BI experience focused on the **semantic layer** is essentially correct.

+- You work with the raw data sources by understanding their meaning and business context, which is fundamental to build a meaningful data model.
+- You perform the required ETL (Extract, Transform, Load) processes to clean, transform, and organize the data into a structured format.
+- This structured format typically follows a STAR schema design, with fact tables and dimension tables optimized for analysis.
+- Once this model is built, you enable analysts to create visualizations by writing DAX (Data Analysis Expressions) queries over this semantic layer, which exposes business logic and metrics clearly.

+In short, your role involves shaping raw data into an analytic-ready semantic model (the STAR schema and related transformations) so that the visualization layer (built with DAX and Power BI visuals) can deliver business insights effectively.

+This semantic modeling and data organization layer is central to the power of Power BI and similar BI tools.

+Yes, that description is true and accurately summarizes the role and experience related to Power BI's semantic layer.

+- Working with raw data to understand its meaning and business context is critical for creating a relevant data model.
+- Performing ETL processes to clean, transform, and organize data ensures the data is reliable and structured properly.
+- Designing the data model often follows a STAR schema with fact and dimension tables, optimizing it for analytical queries.
+- The semantic layer exposes the business logic through DAX calculations and relationships, enabling analysts to create insightful visualizations.
+- Ultimately, you transform raw data into an analytic-ready model that supports effective reporting and decision-making.

+This role is indeed foundational to how Power BI and similar BI tools function, enabling consistent, efficient, and scalable business intelligence solutions.

+---

 ## FAQ

 Neither **M** nor **DAX** queries are executed directly on a Microsoft cloud database against your source data.